 europe-west1, you will incur a cross-regional network

 Local SSD devices are charged for the amount of provisioned space per device for the lifetime of the instance it is attached to.
 The prices for local SSDs differ depending on the region.
 For example, in the Iowa, Oregon, Taiwan, and Belgium regions, local SSDs cost $0.080 per GB per month.
 As mentioned earlier, local SSD charges are prorated to a granularity of seconds.

 Because local SSDs can only be purchased in 375 GB increments, the cost-per-month for a single device is the monthly rate multiplied by 375 GB.
 For example, at a monthly rate of $0.080, the cost would be $30.00 per device per month.
 Actual data storage and usage are included in that price and there is no additional charge for local traffic between the virtual machine and the local SSD device.

 You can reserve local SSDs in a specific zone, with or without a commitment.
-Without a commitment, you pay normal on-demand prices, including sustained-use discounts.
+Without a commitment, you pay normal on-demand prices.
 For committed-use discounted pricing for local SSDs, a reservation must be created when purchasing the commitment.
 For more information, see Reserving zonal resources.